 AGM 2018: the agenda

-Our 2018 AGM will take place between 2-2.45 pm in the Lecture Theatre, Faculty of Health & Social Science, Edge Hill University, Ormskirk, Lancs.
+Our 2018 AGM took place between 2-2.45 pm in the Lecture Theatre, Faculty of Health & Social Science, Edge Hill University, Ormskirk, Lancs.

-Any BSBI member can raise a matter for discussion by contacting our Company Secretary Clive Lovatt in advance of the AGM.
+Any BSBI member can raise a matter for discussion at the AGM by contacting our Company Secretary Steve Gater in advance of the AGM.
 Click on the link to see the final agenda for the 2018 AGM.
 This replaces the draft agenda, which we posted on this website in September and which can still be seen here.

 If you are not a BSBI member, you can choose to stay in the Lecture Theatre during the AGM and listen to our discussions (although you won't be able to vote) or you can opt to visit the exhibition hall instead.

 Don't forget, if you are a BSBI member then the AGM is your chance to have your say and participate in how the society is governed.
 Paper copies of the 2019 AGM agenda and the draft minutes from the 2018 AGM will be made available at the 2019 AGM but we also encourage members to take a look in advance at the electronic copies available for download from this page.

 Our 2017 AGM took place between 2-3pm in the Flett Lecture Theatre, Natural History Museum, London.
 You can download the draft minutes here.
 Members will be asked at the 2018 AGM if they approve these minutes and a vote will be taken.
 The 2017 agenda is still available here and includes information on retirements, and candidates for election as officers and Honorary Members.

 BSBI members voting on a resolution during AGM 2016 at CEH Wallingford.
 Image: L. Marsh